gwtproject/gwt-storage/README.md

  - Native events are not yet correctly supported, they are emulated.
  - Testing multiple browser sessions in a single Gwt Unit Test is not supported by Gwt.
 Is it?

+### Issues resulting from migration

+ - It's unknown what mechanism should be used to substitute `GWT.reportUncaughtException`.
+See method `org.gwtproject.storage.client.StorageImpl.handleStorageEvent`